JDSanti/NBA-Statistics/README.rst

-Sample Module Repository
+NBA-Statistics
 ========================

-This simple project is an example repo for Python projects.

-`Learn more <http://www.kennethreitz.org/essays/repository-structure-and-python>`_.
+This python project is an executable that allows the user to search NBA team and player statistics at a given time `Learn more <http://www.kennethreitz.org/essays/repository-structure-and-python>`_.

 ---------------